pmichaillat/economic-slack/resources/research.md

 ---

-Based on the course material and your interests, list three potential research questions that would be interesting for your research project.
+Based on the course material and your interests, list 4 potential research questions that would be interesting for your research project.
 For each question, list the possible answers that you may arrive at—this is to check that the research question is well posed and doable.
 For each question, also list 3 papers that are closely related (based on the course material and Google Scholar).

 ---